Critical Control Points

 Key takeaways

-Reheat food to 75C core temperature (82C in Scotland)
+Reheat food to 75C core temperature in England, Wales and Northern Ireland; use 82C in Scotland

 Food should only be reheated once, then served or discarded